-- Kaffi Hornið in Höfn: this place had delicious lobster soup, burgers and craft beers.
-Plus a bunch of great looking langoustine options (a popular Icelandic dish).
+- Kaffi Hornið in Höfn: this place had delicious lobster soup, burgers, and craft beers.
+Plus a bunch of great-looking langoustine options (a popular Icelandic dish).

 - Ósinn in Hötel Höfn: A surprisingly inexpensive lunch spot with lots of great options!

-South Iceland Camping
+Best South Iceland Road Trip Camping

 - Searching for Soup (& Waterfalls) in South Iceland

 - Blown Away by South Iceland: Adventures Near Vik

 - Finding the Ice in Iceland at the Glacier Lagoon